yazi-rs/schemas/README.md

 ### Structure

 - `schemas/*.schema.json`: JSON Schemas for each configuration file.
-- `test/*.toml`: The default TOML configuration files for testing.
 - `scripts/*.js`: Scripts for managing and checking schemas.
+Tests against the preset configuration files from the submodule.

 ## License